timothyfeng19/Python-3D-Turtle-Graphics/README.md

 W A S D : move the cube around
 Q E : move the cube up and down

 Uses rotation matrices to rotate the 3D points.
 Includes a perspective camera.
+I still need to implement a way to order the line rendering from front to back.
 To run, download cube.py and run on your own python interpreter.
 Requires the python turtle and math module.